 My rant is focused on just one point, and I consider it a major one.
 In the course of the review, here is something Mariam said:

 Using the camera exposed a major flaw in Ice Cream Sandwich, namely the lack of USB mass storage support (only media / picture transfer protocols are available).
 We can only hope this standard functionality will be restored in the very near future.

 There.
 Hope you read it clearly.
 First it was Apple, then Microsoft, and now Google.
 Everyone is leaving mass storage functionality and file management out of their mobile OS.
 And we are talking of smartphones replacing or becoming more like PCs?

-I want to organise my files, but I can’t.
+I want to organize my files, but I can’t.
 I want to select a specific location for each download; oh, I can’t.
-I want to plug my smartphone to a PC and copy certain files from one location to another, but I can’t.
+Not only that, but I want to plug my smartphone to a PC and copy certain files from one location to another, but I can’t.

-I want to copy not just music and video files that some stupid synchronisation software recognizes, but all sorts of files, for storage on my smartphone.
+Likewise, I want to copy not just music and video files that some stupid synchronization software recognizes, but all sorts of files, for storage on my smartphone.
 I can’t.

-To avoid Microsoft license fees?
+To avoid Microsoft licence fees?
 Nonsense.
 Pay the damn fees and let’s have this feature.
 Oh, and is Microsoft scared of their own patents too?
 Sheesh.

 Performance and stability?
 Cripes; file management is not rocket science.
 It works excellently on Symbian and on MeeGo.
 It worked smoothly on Windows Mobile (remember that dinosaur?).